Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home

 It’s hard to choose what age your children will have a phone, if they will at all.
 Now my kids are teenagers, I personally like them to have phones so that I can contact them at all times.
 In saying this, phones can be dangerous and addictive so I’ve made sure to put restrictions in place for their usage of the phones.
 There was an interesting discussion on the TODAY Show a while ago about how kids and adults are on phones too much, and it made me wonder what screen time restrictions other parents have in place.

-All 3 of my kids now have phones as they all socialise on their own with their friends and I want them to have the ability to call me.
+All three of my kids have had phones for a few years now as they all socialise on their own with their friends, and I want them to have the ability to call me.
 None of them have data on their phone, so they can’t access any apps while out of the house – their phone is purely for phone calls and texts only.

-- I keep note of all kids passwords.
+- I keep note of all kids’ passwords.

 - I can access their devices at any time.

-I asked our Facebook Community – Do you have limits and rules in your home of when you, your partner or kids can and can’t use their phones or iPads?”.
+I asked our Facebook Community: “Do you have limits and rules in your home for when you, your partner or kids can and can’t use their phones or iPads?”.

-- We have no screens during the week – unless it’s for homework or we’re playing something as a family (Pokemon walk or Mario Kart battle) – Kate G
+#1.
+We have no screens during the week – unless it’s for homework or we’re playing something as a family (Pokemon walk or Mario Kart battle) – Kate G

-No phones when out of the house (a bit old fashioned but you can call them back when your home).
+#2.
+No phones at meals (So your delicious meal will have to miss its photo op).
+No phones when out of the house (a bit old fashioned but you can call them back when you’re home).
 No kids rules as of yet because they don’t have phones (1yr and 3yrs) – Nicole T.

-- Our boys are 14, 12 and 7.
+#9.
+Our boys are 14, 12 and 7.
 The rule is no electronics during the week unless it’s for homework.
 They don’t have any phones, just tablets and Xbox and PlayStation 4.
 They are allowed to play on the weekends but only after they have done some chores. – Kerry L.